-Using human stem cells to discover how genes & environment interact to build (or impair) our brains
+Using human stem cells to discover how our genes & environment impact the developing brain

-The Wells Lab specializes in a technique known as a cell village: Cells from many different people are cultured together in a dish, exposed to environmental stimuli, and then analyzed to measure and explain differential responses across individuals.
+The Wells Lab specializes in a technique known as a cell village—Cells from many different people are cultured together in a dish and then analyzed to determine how natural human genetic variation impacts molecules and phenotypes.

 Our unique approach could illuminate the dynamic mechanisms underlying brain conditions like autism, identify genetic risk factors for viral infections, and improve the efficiency of drug discovery pipelines.